-- A number of internal and external factors will influence how CBD is absorbed by the body and how quickly it is eliminated.
+- A number of internal and external factors will influence how CBD is absorbed by the body, how long does it take for CBD oil to work, and how quickly it is eliminated.

 - Every person is different; weight, metabolism, diet and health status will influence the effectiveness of CBD’s absorption rate.

 - The method of consumption is one of the highest determinants for the rate of absorption and length of time CBD will remain in your system.